dhth/mrj/README.md

           Path to mrj's config file [default: mrj.toml] -r, --repos <STRING,STRING>
-          Repos to run for (will override repos in config) -o, --output
+          Repos to run for (will override repos in config) -o, --output-to-file
-          Whether to write output to a file
+          Whether to write mrj's log of events to a file --debug
-      --debug
           Output debug information without doing anything
       --output-path <FILE>
-          Whether to write mrj's log of events to a file [default: output.txt] -s, --summary
+          File to write output to [default: output.txt] -s, --summary
           Whether to write merge summary to a file --summary-path <FILE>
-          File to write summary to [default: summary.txt] -n, --show-repos-with-no-prs
+          File to write summary to [default: summary.txt] -D, --skip-disqualifications-in-summary
+          Whether to skip listing disqualifications in the summary -N, --show-repos-with-no-prs
-          Whether to show information for repos with no PRs -u, --show-prs-from-untrusted-authors
+          Whether to show information for repos with no PRs -U, --show-prs-from-untrusted-authors
-          Whether to show information for PRs from untrusted authors -e, --execute
+          Whether to show information for PRs from untrusted authors -H, --show-unmatched-head-prs
+          Whether to show information for PRs where head doesn't match configured pattern -e, --execute
-          Whether to actually merge PRs; mrj operates in "dry-run mode" by default -h, --help
+          Whether to actually merge PRs; mrj operates in "dry-run mode" by default -p, --plain
+          Whether to use output text to stdout without color -h, --help
           Print help
 ```